Cyber4All/playbook/Pull Requests/README.md

 ## Guidelines

-At a minimum, a PR should have a description, a list of changes made, and the link(s) to the connected clubhouse stories.
+At a minimum, a PR should have a description, a list of changes made, and the link(s) to the connected Clubhouse stories.

 ### Description